 Most replica configurations are intended for reading of data.
 If you require read/write access to a remote server, use either a forwarding replica, a distributed Perforce service, or the Perforce Proxy.
 See Configuring a forwarding replica, “Commit-edge Architecture” and “Perforce Proxy” for details.

-- As a general rule, All replica servers must be at the same release level or at a release later as the master server.
+As a general rule, All replica servers must be at the same release level as the master server.
 Any functionality that requires an upgrade for the master requires an upgrade for the replica, and vice versa.

 The master and replica servers must have the same time zone setting.